 Since Windows has so many different versions this can be really confusing, but if I was you I’d go with Windows 10.
 Windows 10 now offers performance increases in many games and also features that you just don’t get with Windows 7 or 8 making it my sole recommendation for people building their own gaming PC.

 Below I’ve included both the USB version of Windows 10 and the disc version.
 Both work just fine so it all comes down to whether or not you have an optical drive or not.

-Honsetly when you are building the best gaming PC build under $1500 dollars on the whole web, there really isn’t that much to worry about.
+Honestly when you are building the best gaming PC build under $1500 dollars on the whole web, there really isn’t that much to worry about.
 Not only is “The Terminator” a powerful gaming machine, but it also has enough computing power to do other things such as making games, streaming, and a host of other things for people who are trying to take their love for gaming to the next level.
-I would without doubt recommend this PC to any gaming enthusiast and I know whoever gets this will be one happy gamer.
+I would, without doubt, recommend this PC to any gaming enthusiast and I know whoever gets this will be one happy gamer.

 If you have any questions at all about this post please leave a question below, Also, what are you planning on naming your gaming PC?
 Tell me below.
 (PS.
 I’d Really Appreciate Any Shares!)